 The Eden and Keswick Branch of the Alzheimer's society is based in Penrith and covers a huge area from Shap to Keswick, including all the valleys.
 It is a charity which is growing daily and is much needed.
 Most people know someone who has been touched by dementia.
 We have plenty of volunteering opportunities apart from the usual tin rattling.
 There are things to be done in the office, tasks in the various groups involving clients and their carers , organising 'events', and any 'one off' fundraising events such as coffee mornings etc. We would welcome anyone who would like to become a volunteer for anything from one hour a year upto two to three hours a week.
 Click here to go to the loacal Alzheimer's Society web page and learn more.

 Himalayan Balsam is a present nuisance in the Ullswater valley and in recent years volunteers from a number of agencies, working in co-operation with the Lake District National Park Authority, have had some success in dealing with the problem.
 2007 saw probably the first decline in the spread of the weed in and around Glenridding.
-In 2008, 2009 and 2010 the efforts have been effective and the weed is now much reduced in extent.
+Over the past five years the efforts have been effective and the weed is now much reduced in extent.
 For more information click here

 Every five weeks of so a group of helpers, church-goers and non church-goers, meet in St Patrick's church yard at Patterdale, to spend a couple of hours tidying it up.
 We call these sessions "Boon Days" and they are open to anyone wishing to come along and join us.
 They are actually good fun and there is satisfaction in seeing the result of two hours collaborative effort.
 If you would like to try a Boon Day just turn up on the day or give Richard Theobald a ring on 01768482379 and he will answer any queries you may have.
 Give it a try?